apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 *
   **Morrowind-Style Beast Races** *(Enabled)* This mod liberates the paws and claws of Argonians and Khajiits.
 Plan accordingly for their inability to wear boots!
 If you do not want this plugin, disable it in MO2.

 *
+  **Undiscovered Means Unknown** *('GPS' disabled by default)* Right-clicking and selecting *Reinstall Mod* for Undiscovered Means Unknown in MO2 will allow you to restore the 'GPS' functionality that shows the player on your map.

+*
+  **Darker Night Sky** *(Enabled)* This is SGS's night sky texture, to go alongside the ENB preset we're using.
+It is a darker texture with reddish auroras, and it fits in very nicely with Librum's theme.
+If you do not use this, you will have the brighter and arguably prettier textures from `Ethereal Cosmos <https://www.nexusmods.com/skyrimspecialedition/mods/5728>`_.
+If you want Ethereal Cosmos textures instead, disable this in MO2.

+*
+  **SkyUI The Adventurer Theme Mod SE** *(Enabled)* If you want a nicer cursor and Oblivion-style inventory icons, this is the plugin for you.
+If you do not want this plugin, disable it in MO2.

+*
+  **Frenchsworn, Kitties Speak Spanish, Nords speak Deutsch, Italian for Tullius** *(Disabled)* These mods replace the voice and lip-syncing for the appropriate NPCs with alternate languages.
+Forsworn will speak French, Khajiit will speak Spanish, Nords (and some non-Nords) will speak German, and Imperials (not just Tullius) will speak Italian.
+Subtitles will remain in English, so make sure you have them turned on if you choose to use some or all of these optional mods!

+*
   **(VR) New Voice Commands** *(Enabled)* This adds several new voice commands, to automate many of the features you'll be using frequently: *Open Map* and *Close Map*\ , *Call Horse*\ , *Spell Research*\ , *Drink Water* and *Fill Waterskin*\ , *Continuance* or *Get Status* (for general health and hunger/thirst/fatigue status), and *Sense Direction*.
 If you do not want this plugin, disable it in MO2.